![]() |

 Mellotron/Chamberlins used:

 It seems Matt Nathanson sidestepped the 'join a band' thing and went straight into a solo career (how do people do this?), releasing his first album as far back as 1993.
 '99's Still Waiting for Spring is his fourth, best described as chirpy pop/rock alternating with ballads, of the kind that irritates non-aficionados after, well, usually a couple of minutes, to be honest.
-It's harmless, as far as these things go, but it drags rather, which is a harsh accusation for an album only half an hour long.
-Counting Crows' Charlie Gillingham plays Mellotron and Chamberlin, with what sounds like (Chamby?) cellos under the real one on Loud and a major ('Tron?) flute part on Everything You Say Sounds Like Gospel.
+It's harmless, as far as these things go, but it drags rather, a harsh accusation for an album only half an hour long.
+Counting Crows' Charlie Gillingham plays Mellotron and Chamberlin, with what sounds like (Chamby?) cellos under the real one on Loud and a major (Mellotron?) flute part on Everything You Say Sounds Like Gospel.

 Nathanson's next release was an EP in 2002, When Everything Meant Everything, essentially more of the same, or should that be less?
 Jason Borger on Chamberlin this time round, with a string part on Fall To Pieces and upfront flutes on Weight Of It All, making it more tape-replay heavy than its full-length predecessor.
-So; all rather dullsville if you're not into this stuff, but one great tape-replay track in Everything You Say Sounds Like Gospel.
+All rather dullsville if you're not into this stuff, then, but one great tape-replay track in Everything You Say Sounds Like Gospel.

 Meskalin (1995, 42.12) ***/TT |

-| Tränen in Mein Herz In Wien Tütensuppe Zombie Hungrig Alles Star Entmaterialisieren Sperrangelweitoffen |
+Tränen in Mein Herz In Wien Tütensuppe Zombie Hungrig Alles Star Entmaterialisieren Sperrangelweitoffen |

 Immer Wieder Sonntags Hier und Übermorgen Bis Ans Andere Ende der Welt |